Return Ready

 – Companies invest heavily in talent, then lose staff within 6–18 months of maternity leave, due to an unstructured return period that fails to meet the needs of both returning mothers and the business

-– This is an expensive, avoidable business drain, financially and developmentally, through the loss of key organisational knowledge and insight
+– This is an expensive, avoidable business drain, through the loss of key organisational knowledge and insight

 Our solutions for…